 How To Make Crockpot Chicken and Stuffing

-Skip the turkey this year, and replace it with our creamy and savory chicken and stuffing recipe.
-Made easy in a crockpot and cooked just in time for Thanksgiving dinner!
+Skip the turkey this year and replace it with our creamy and savory slow cooker chicken and stuffing recipe.
+It’s simple, filled with a delicious homemade stuffing with juicy chicken breasts.

 In a mixing bowl, combine the yogurt, cream of chicken soup, chicken broth, sage, parsley, bouillon granules, garlic powder, and onion powder.
 Set aside.

 In a large mixing bowl, combine the onions, cranberries, stale bread, and crumbled sausage.
 Mix to combine.

 Add the broth mixture into the bread mixture, then mix to combine evenly.
 Set aside to allow the bread to absorb the liquid, roughly 2 minutes.

 Season your chicken breasts with salt, pepper, and Italian Seasoning on all sides.
 Arrange the seasoned chicken at the bottom of your crockpot.

 Spread the stuffing on top of the chicken.
 Be sure to cover all sides.